 My doctoral research explored the role of online partisan media in contemporary American politics and society, with an empirical focus on “below-the-line” commentary on a conservative news and opinion website during the 2016 US presidential election.
 You can read my thesis via LSE Theses Online.
-My current scholarship, as an LSE Visiting Fellow, builds on my doctoral research, I am also interested in broader questions of how communication technologies are being used to develop new articulations of politics and identity, particularly with respect to the production and circulation of user-generated content, as well as the influence of platforms and algorithms in the mediation of partisanship.
+My current scholarship, as an LSE Visiting Fellow, builds on my doctoral research to examine broader questions of how communication technologies are being used to develop new articulations of politics and identity, particularly with respect to the production and circulation of user-generated content, as well as the influence of platforms and algorithms in the mediation of partisanship.

-Aside from my own research interests, I also have experience contributing to research on a broad range of topics in the fields of anthropology and media.
+Aside from my own research interests, I have extensive experience contributing to research on a broad range of topics in the fields of anthropology and media.
 I worked as a Research Officer on Prof Terhi Rantanen’s LSE KEI-funded project, The Future of National News Agencies in Europe, securing additional funding from the British Academy.
 I also spent two years as a Research Assistant to Prof Nick Couldry in the Department of Media and Communications at LSE.

-Some of the other topics on which I have contributed research expertise and guidance include: British media representations of 5G technologies, Arab transitional media, discourses of and about Youth Climate Strike, the global incidence and consequences of cyberbullying, the use of biometric technology in French immigration management, and the development of large-group evaluation techniques for anthropology undergraduates.
+Other topics on which I have contributed research expertise and guidance include: British media representations of 5G technologies, Arab transitional media, discourses of and about Youth Climate Strike, the global incidence and consequences of cyberbullying, the use of biometric technology in French immigration management, and the development of large-group evaluation techniques for anthropology undergraduates.

 Reflexive Large-Group Evaluation for Anthropology